Champapukur: Amenities

 Amenities in the village include schools, library, post office, telephone, mobile network, cable network and a bank.
 It has a playground.

 Demographics

-As per the 2011 Census of India, Chapna Pukhuria had a total population of 5,738, of which 2,948 (51%) were males and 2,790 (49%) were females.
+As per the 2011 Census of India, Chanpa Pukhuria had a total population of 5,738, of which 2,948 (51%) were males and 2,790 (49%) were females.
 Population below 6 years was 659.
-The total number of literates in Chapna Pukhuria was 3,990 (78.56% of the population over 6 years).
+The total number of literates in Chanpa Pukhuria was 3,990 (78.56% of the population over 6 years).

 Economy

 The main economic industry is agriculture.
 Although some people are associated in government service and business.

 Major Points

 Hatkhola: Hatkhola is the prime market here.
-People gather here, play cards make an amicable atmosphere.Champapukur Rail Gate: This is another junction of rail station and many other para roads.Rajapur or Kharua Rajapur: is a nearby market where all kinds of necessary commodities are available.
+People gather here, play cards make an amicable atmosphere.Champapukur Rail Gate: This is another junction of rail station and many other para roads.Rajapur is a nearby market where all kinds of necessary commodities are available.

 Transport

 Road

 Champapukur is communicated with Basirhat in the east, Kholapota at the north and Malancha at south.
 The Taki Road (SH 35) is just 2 km from here.